Main content

 David McKinnon

-LAND MANAGER AND TRAILS COORDINATOR
+LAND AND TRAILS MANAGER

 Dave is committed to protecting the natural landscapes he grew up admiring with a focus on enhancing public access and safeguarding wildlife habitats on Greenbelt’s protected properties.

-As a member of the Stewardship team, Dave has a wide range of responsibilities, from developing property management plans and mapping/designing trails to overseeing the community garden program and supporting Conservation Restriction monitoring.
+As a member of the Stewardship team, Dave has a wide range of responsibilities, from developing property management plans and mapping/designing trails to overseeing the community garden program and supporting Conservation Restriction Monitoring Program.
 He also plays an instrumental role in managing the agricultural license and farm soil health programs and assists with plant education and the pollinator program.

 Prior to Greenbelt, Dave served as Assistant Land Manager in Amherst, Massachusetts, where he spent a decade overseeing the management of 2,000 acres of conservation land, delineating watershed boundaries, and maintaining the town’s extensive 80-mile trail network, including the renowned Robert Frost Trail.
 He also served as the Conservation Land Manager for the Town of Lincoln, Massachusetts, for five years, where he was responsible for the stewardship of the town’s trail network, biodiversity fields, and the management of its farm license agreements.